-The Q24/Q48 Tape Library provides a compact, high capacity, low-cost solution for simple, unattended data backup.
+The Q8 Tape Library provides a compact, high capacity, low-cost solution for simple, unattended data backup.
 It is compatible with most host operating systems and environments provided the host is equipped with the appropriate interface card.
 However, the library requires either direct support from the operating system or a compatible backup application to take full advantage of its many features.

-Major characteristics of the Q24/Q48 Library include:
+Major characteristics of the Q8 Library include:

-- Platform support for either one or two half-height LT05, LT06, LT07, or LT08 tape drives in a Q24 Tape Library, and one to four in a Q48 Tape Library. - Connectivity Fibre Channel (FC) and/or Serial Attached SCSI (SAS) depending upon installed tape drives - Expandability additional half-height tape drives may be field-installed in a library that has unused drive slot locations. - Technology upgrade tape drive technologies can be upgraded in the field (i.e. LTO5 to LTO6, LTO7 or LTO8) - Service friendly design easy access to magazines, tape drives, library controller and power supply for field replacement - Maximum up time through advanced error handling and recovery capability
+- Platform support for one half-height LTO5, LTO6, or LTO7 tape drive. - Connectivity Fibre Channel (FC) and/or Serial Attached SCSI (SAS) depending upon installed tape drive - Technology upgrade tape drive technologies can be upgraded in the field (i.e. LT05 to LT06) - Service friendly design easy access to magazines, tape drives, library controller and power supply for field replacement - Maximum up time through advanced error handling and recovery capability

-The Q24/48 Library includes the following features:
+The Q8 Library includes the following features:

-- USB interface to enable serviceability features (library and drive firmware upgrades) and/or customized features (storage on demand) implementation - The library can be operated via the front operator control panel (OCP), over the network or the Internet via the integral remote management unit (RMU), or via the storage interface connection from the host application - Supports industry standard management protocols such as SNMP (SMI-S future development) - The Q24 has one mailslot for import/export of cartridges during library operation while the Q48 has three mailslots - Media changer with barcode reader - Rack-mounted or standalone operation
+- USB interface to enable serviceability features (library and drive firmware upgrades) and/or customized features (storage on demand) implementation - The library can be operated via the front operator control panel (OCP), over the network or the Internet via the integral remote management unit (RMU), or via the storage interface connection from the host application - Supports industry standard management protocols such as SNMP (SMI-S future development) - The Q8 has one mail slot for import/export of cartridges during library operation. - Media changer with barcode reader - Rack-mounted or standalone operation